Iran denies involvement but justifies Salman Rushdie attack - NewsBreak

 “Iranian state institutions have incited violence against Rushdie for generations, and state-affiliated media recently gloated about the attempt on his life,” Blinken said.
 “This is despicable.”

-Last week, the U.S. charged a Guard member in absentia for allegedly plotting to kill one-time Trump adviser and Iran hawk John Bolton .
-Former U.S. Secretary of State Mike Pompeo and an aide are under 24-hour security over alleged threats from Iran.

-Meanwhile, U.S. prosecutors say Iran tried to kidnap in 2021 an Iranian opposition activist and writer living in New York.
-In recent days, a man with an assault rifle was arrested near her home .

-Other denials from the Foreign Ministry have included Tehran’s transfer of weapons to Yemen’s Houthi rebels amid that country’s long civil war .
-Independent experts, Western nations and U.N. experts have traced weapon components back to Iran.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Associated Press writer Bassem Mroue in Beirut contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0